PossiblyKozak/Conway_Python/README.md

 - C to clear board
 - Left click to add cells
 - Right click to remove cells
+- Mouse Wheel to change stamping for prebuilt ships stores in the "/shapes" directory

 ## Information about the Game